 How to become a project planner?

-With any job advertisement for a Project Planner in the nuclear industry there are a couple of common prerequisites.
-A higher level of education (e.g. HND, Bachelor’s degree or above) with previous nuclear experience are usually highlighted as preferable - however are not a barrier to entry if you can demonstrate the next requirement.
+There are many common prerequisites with any job advertisement for a Project Planner in the nuclear industry.
+A higher level of education (e.g. HND, Bachelor’s degree or above) with previous nuclear experience usually highlighted as preferable - however, they are not a barrier to entry if you can demonstrate the next requirement.

-Relevant qualifications and experience of using a specific planning software are commonly essential.
-These are usually Oracle Primavera P6 and/or Microsoft Project, which are widely known and commonly used in many industries.
-If you do not have these under your belt you are going to struggle to land a Project Planning role at a professional level in any industry, not just nuclear.
+Relevant qualifications and experience in using specific planning software are commonly essential.
+These are usually Oracle Primavera P6 and Microsoft Project, widely known and widely used in many industries.
+If you do not have these under your belt, you will struggle to land a Project Planning role at a professional level in any industry, not just nuclear.

 How to demonstrate SQEP for a Project Planning role?

-SQEP (Suitably Qualified and Experienced Person) is a term often used in the nuclear industry in the UK and on the getintonuclear.com website.
+SQEP (Suitably Qualified and Experienced Person) is often used in the UK's nuclear industry and on the getintonuclear.com website.
 So how will you demonstrate that you‘re SQEP for a Project Planning role in the UK Nuclear Industry?
 We asked Stephen Daly;

 “Planning of Projects and Programmes is not unique to the UK Nuclear industry, all large Engineering and Construction industry sectors utilise Programme Management and Controls, of which Planning is a part, to help them deliver.
 If you have experience of this work from sectors outside of Nuclear you will already possess a level of qualification and experience - it then becomes about those things being ‘suitable’ when put into the context of the Nuclear industry.